xdanny41/LFEREFRESH/README.md

-LFE Refresh Site 2024
+**LFE Refresh Site 2024**
-Created By Danny Nguyen
+**Created By Danny Nguyen**

 Contributors: Sujal S.

+**HELLO LAMBDA CS NERDS.
+This is the Official Repository for Lambda Phi Epsilon | Alpha Phi Chapter at THE University of Oklahoma.**
+General Advice.
+This site is setup in a way where novice CS Lambda Students can learn how to effectively: Manage a site, Learn how cloud containerization works, general git practice, Learn new languages such as, HTML, CSS, JavaScript.
+Learn how to use frameworks & styling: bootstrap5 and how to generally make new additions/modules & pages to the existing website.

-How this repo works & what it contains:
+**How this repo works & what it contains:**
  - Created with:
  - Html
  - CSS